zaytseff/mccp/README.md

 **I will get money in USD, EUR, CAD, JPY, RUR...?**

 >No. You will get crypto only.
-You can enter the crypto address of your trading platform account and convert crypto (BTC, LTC, BCH, Doge) to fiat money at any time.
+You can enter the crypto address of your trading platform account and convert crypto to fiat money at any time.

 **How can The Store cancel orders and return bitcoins?**
 > This process is fully manual because you will get all payments to your specified wallet.
 Only you control your money.
 Contact the Customer, ask address and finish the deal.